 This study is only one of a vast number of studies being reported regarding the successful use of imagery.

 In addition to reported case studies, a number of recent books, well documented, have been published describing how imagery can be successfully used to enhance one's health and abilities.

-Ernest Lawrence Rossi, Ph.
-D. has written a book, The Psychobiology of Mind-Body Healing, which provides the reader with detailed descriptions of how the mind affects healing at the biological level.
+Ernest Rossi, PhD, has written a book The Psychobiology of Mind-Body Healing which provides the reader with detailed descriptions of how the mind affects healing at the biological level.
 For those interested in specific systems, he discusses, in depth, the autonomic nervous systems, the endocrine system, the immune system, and the neuro-peptide system.

-A more popular book is Love, Medicine and Miracles by Bernie S. Siegel.
-M.D.
-Doctor Sigel has been extremely successful in treating cancer patients using techniques such as visualization.
+A more popular book is Love, Medicine and Miracles by Bernie S. Siegel, MD.
+Dr. Siegel has been extremely successful in treating cancer patients using techniques such as visualization.

 These books are but a few of the scientifically based Western books dealing with the power of visualization.

 Eastern cultures have successfully used visualization techniques for centuries.

 A very valuable book that has more of the Eastern flavour is Creative Visualization by Shakti Gawain.
 In this book you will find particular techniques that can be used to help you master this powerful tool.